thegenemyers/ONEcode/Format-description.md

 ```
 where now file type is one of the suffixes above for a secondary file type.

-How a file was produced, or its provenance, we believe is very important and users are encouraged to include a sequence of of provenance or !-lines that each record a processing step that
+How a file was produced, or its provenance, we believe is very important and users are encouraged to include a sequence of provenance or !-lines that each record a processing step that
 was involved in producing the current file.
 Each line contains four strings giving (a) the
 program name, (b) the version of that program as a string, (c) the command line that was executed, and (d) the date and time it was run.